Five Loaves and Two Fish

 "I love the story in the bible about the boy with five loaves of bread and two fish," Perry says.
 "The boy gives Jesus the bread and fish and Jesus feeds over 5000 people with it.
 Wow!
 What strikes me is two things: Jesus' miracle, and the fact that the boy gave everything he had.
 I think the two go together.
 I believe that if I give the little I have to Jesus, somehow He'll make much of it."

-For Perry his five loaves and two fish are radio, Internet and music.
-He's trying to use these media to make Jesus known close to home and to the farthest reaches of the planet.
+For Perry his five loaves and two fish are music, radio and podcasting.
+He longs to make Jesus known close to home and to the farthest reaches of the planet.
 "When the waves of Jesus' grace rolled over my life, He put in me a hunger to share this love not only with the people around me but also with people far away and very different from me.
 I really believe there's grace for the world, not only for the few."

 Perry is offering his little in hope that Jesus will make much of it.
 "I'm trying my best to bring the unconditional love of Jesus to those who've never had a chance to experience it."

-"What I'm doing at Frontiers is using my radio and music skills to inspire followers of Jesus to join with God in what He's doing among our Muslim friends."
-With radio, I produce a one minute feature Cast Yourself In that tells stories of what the Lord is doing among Muslims.
-Essentially the feature says 'Here's what God is doing.
-Come join Him!"
+"What I'm doing at Frontiers is calling God's people to pray for and go to the Muslim world with the good news.
+To join with God in what He's doing among our Muslim friends."
+With radio and podcasting he creates and voices Cast Yourself In that tells stories of what Jesus is doing among Muslims.

-Perry continues, "As a singer/songwriter I'm writing songs that share God's huge heart for all people and how we who follow Jesus are invited to be part of what He's doing."
+And, "As a singer,songwriter, worship leader, I'm writing songs that share God's huge heart for all people and how we who follow Jesus are invited to be part of what He's doing."

 If you are stirred to be a part of what God is doing in the Muslim world, find your role at Frontiers USA.

-Perry was born and raised in the north woods of Michigan about 15 minutes from the Mackinac Bridge, a five-mile suspension bridge spanning the Staights of Mackinac. www.mackinacbridge.org.
-The region is rich in native and early American history.
-And much of the native and early American history can still be experienced at Mackinac Island where horse and buggy is the only transporation allowed. www.mackinacisland.org.
+Perry was born and raised in the north woods of Michigan about 15 minutes from the Mackinac Bridge, a five-mile bridge spanning the Staights of Mackinac. www.mackinacbridge.org.
+The area is thick with native and early American history.
+And that can still be experienced in a massive way at Mackinac Island where horse and buggy is the only way around! www.mackinacisland.org.

-Perry says "growing up in northern Michigan worked in me a great respect for the history and culture of native Americans and for the pioneering spirit of the first French and English explorers who came to northern Michigan.
-I guess part of that appreciation for other cultures and the adventurous spirit that God's put in my life comes from growing up in northern Michigan and has helped shape who I am today."
+Perry says "growing up in northern Michigan worked into my DNA the culture of native Americans and the pioneering spirit of the first French and English explorers who came to northern Michigan.
+I guess part of that love for other cultures and the adventurous spirit that God's put in my life comes from growing up in northern Michigan and has helped shape who I am today."

-From that point on through his teen years, Perry describes his faith journey as Romans 7:15 years: 'For what I want to do I do not do, but what I hate I do.'
+As a teenager, Perry's journey was struggle.
+The Romans 7:15 years: "'For what I want to do I do not do, but what I hate I do.'
 "I really didn't know how to follow Jesus everyday.
 I hated sin and wanted to sin.
-I struggled with lots of secret sexual sins and I was a slave to them," Perry says.
+I struggled with secret sexual sins and I was a slave," Perry says.

-Perry's failures as a teen left him with 'a lot of guilt and shame issues.'
-In this place of brokenness came a defining moment:
+Perry's failures as a teen left him with “a lot of guilt and shame”' In this place of brokenness came a defining moment:

 "I had severly sprained my ankle one evening playing basketball my senior year of high school.
 My friends carried me home and laid me on the couch.
 I asked my mom to pray and Jesus' presence filled the room.
 He took away the pain in my ankle, but more than that he touched the pain in my heart.
 It was the moment in my life that I knew that Jesus loved me unconditionally."